Julesssss/PaceCoach/README.md

-# Pace Coach
+# Pacer MVP
-Pace Coach lets you track your pace whole running or cycling.
+An Android app which gives you pace feedback while running or cycling without having to handle your phone.

 - Track Pace while running with minimal distraction
 - Audio feedback to prevent breaks in exercise
 - Designed to be used alongside free versions of running route tracking apps

-TODO:
-- Create class structure for holding nodes and runs.
-- Don't add node if distance is 0.0m
-- Move to Service class